 Founded in memory of Michael Lynch, a FDNY firefighter who died responding to the 9/11 attacks, this charity provides scholarships to the children of firefighters, and other victims, killed in 9/11.
 Since it began, the Michael Lynch Memorial Foundation has provided 158 scholarships worth a total of $4.6 million.
 You can donate to the scholarship fund on the foundation’s website.

 The Wounded Warrior Project helps servicemen and servicewomen who were physically or mentally injured on or after 9/11.
 The project’s mission is to raise public awareness about injured service members, help the injured assist one another, and provide direct programs to meet the needs of hurt service members.
 You can donate to the Wounded Warrior Project on its website.

-As a part of its “long term healing model,” Tuesday’s Children helps 9/11 victims and their families through career resources, youth mentoring, mental health and wellness, and other support programs, as well as those affected by terrorism worldwide.
+As a part of its “long term healing model,” Tuesday’s Children helps 9/11 victims, children of 9/11 and their families through career resources, youth mentoring, mental health and wellness, and other support programs, as well as those affected by terrorism worldwide.
 You can fund its programs by donating to Tuesday’s Children online.

 VOICES Of September 11th

 Dedicated to helping meet the long-term needs of families affected by 9/11, VOICES of September 11th works with the World Trade Center Health Program to help victims get the health care they need.
 The nonprofit also created the VOICES 9/11 Living Memorial Project, an online collection of more than 70,000 photos commemorating the lives lost in the attacks.
 You can donate on VOICES’ website.

 The National September 11 Memorial Museum in New York City pays tribute to the lives lost and those forever affected by the 2001 terrorist attacks.
 The museum’s website says: “Contribute today to help build a lasting place for remembrance, reflection and learning for years to come.”
 You can donate to the museum online.